NEW AudioVisual Resources! *

-Come on the 17th ("almost always" the third Friday of the month - and again this month) at 7:30 for worship, a Fourth Day message and communion service.
+Join us on the 16th ("almost always" the third Friday of the month - and again this month) for a refreshments, worship, a Fourth Day message and communion service.
 We hope to see you there.It gets better and better and better...
 (More)

 and the upcoming Utreyas...

 November 20 - Christ Church UMC

 December 20 - Bethel UMC

 2016-2017 NOMINATIONS FOR EMMAUS NCA BOARD

 The Nomination Committee welcomes submission of names from those willing to serve on the 2016-2017 board.
 We meet monthly, usually the first Monday at 7pm in Springfield, VA.
 It involves commitment and responsibility in representing the NCAE community in business, decisions, concerns, and planning.
 It is also a huge blessing to serve in this capacity.
 Pls submit your name and a short (3-4 sentences) of why you desire to serve on the NCAE Board.
 This statement will be shared with the board and in publications such as FDJ and Ultreya to the community.
 The election will be at the November Ultreya and your presence is requested.
 Thank you.

 * ...A/V Update...

 Need AV Equipment or software for your Walk to Emmaus or Chrysalis weekend?
 Jim and Donna Morris are Co-Chairing the new AudioVisual Equipment and AudioVisual Software Committees.
 They have a full equipment suite as well as licensed ProPresenter 6 software available for your use.
 Here is their first report to the community: